 Even the most sensible of horses can be frightened by fireworks.
-The BHS has put together information to help you cope with fireworks, which now seem to be around on many occasions throughout the year.
+The BHS has put together information to help you cope with fireworks, which are now seen on many occasions throughout the year.

 Why not download a Horses and Fireworks advice leaflet or poster to distribute in your local area, or our Firework Safety for Horse Owners poster?